 Only one marriage license may be granted from a marriage application.
-If the license expires before being used, a new application must be made and another $28 fee remitted.
+If the license expires before being used, a new application must be made.

 The only exception to this requirement is in the case where a civil and religious ceremony are to be performed on the same day.
 In this case, the Local Registrar will photocopy the marriage application, marking one "A" and one "B", and issue the corresponding marriage licenses, marking them "A" and "B" as well.
 One copy will be used for the religious ceremony and the other for the civil ceremony.

 For individuals who are currently in a marriage in New Jersey or are in a marriage in another state or country there exists the option to reaffirm your relationship/vows by registering a Remarriage.

 In order to apply for a Remarriage the couple must provide proof of their existing marriage, meet the requirements for entering into a marriage in New Jersey and follow the guidelines above to completing the license application.